openwisp/openwisp-notifications/docs/user/web-email-notifications.rst

 A JavaScript widget has been added to make consuming notifications easy for users.
 The notification widget provides the following features:

-- A minimalistic UI to help users complete tasks quickly.
+- User Interface to help users complete tasks quickly.
 - Dynamically loads notifications with infinite scrolling to prevent unnecessary network requests.
 - Option to filter unread notifications.